sbeliakou/linux-lab/19. Cron overview and usage/README.md

 ## 19. Cron overview and usage

 ### 1. Crontab interface
-1.1.
-Create cron job via `crontab -e` which will be executed every minute and will be appending current timestamp to file /tmp/task1.
+- Using command `crontab -e` create a job (to run every minute) to print `date` command output to /tmp/task1.

-1.2.
-Create cron job via `crontab -e` which will be executed every 5 minutes and will be erasing /tmp/task1 file.
+- Create cron job via `crontab -e` which will be executed every 5 minutes and will be erasing /tmp/task1 file.

-1.3.
-Check all cron jobs via `crontab -l`
+- Check all cron jobs via `crontab -l`

 ### 2. Manual way